READ TIME: 3-5 Mins

 LEED stands for Leadership in Energy and Environmental Design, a certification sought out globally in efforts of going more “green” in the buildings we inhabit.
 Sustainability has been a topic of discussion during the past few decades.
 Yes, I am talking about those time-lapse videos on how all the ice is slowly melting and how the world will look in 2050.
 With anything we do today, the big question is – “Is this safe for the environment?”
 People have grown accustomed to looking for a green leaf or a recycling symbol on the products and services they buy.
 It’s either you have it, or you don’t, which may be the deal breaker for some.

 The US Green Building Council (USGBC) first developed the LEED certification program over 20 years ago as a framework for design, construction, and operations for buildings of all categories.
 A standard has been constructed upon projects to build with a purpose.
 It encourages building planners and teams to operate under the umbrella of sustainability by using the right tools and resources.
-Being LEED-certified not only benefits the environment.
-There are many reasons to get verified under LEED:
+Being LEED-certified not only benefits the environment, but there are many reasons to get verified under LEED:

-USGBC has recently updated to a newer version of LEED, v4.1 in order to adapt to world that is constantly changing.
+USGBC has recently updated to a newer version of LEED, v4.1, in order to adapt to a world that is constantly changing.
 The goal is to improve and be more inclusive of current benchmarks.
 They describe it as, “bigger, stronger and bolder”.

 LEED classification can be broken down into several categories.

 You can learn more about the details of each LEED classification on U.S. Green Building Council Website.